SAP-samples/btp-onboarding/docs/pages/1_discover/6_btp_account_model.md

 **[Entitlements](https://help.sap.com/docs/BTP/65de2977205c403bbc107264b8eccf4b/c8248745dde24afb91479361de336111.html?locale=en-US)** are purchased and managed at the global account level, from where they are distributed to subaccounts with, which consume them.

 The amount of resources you may consume are defined in the **Service Plans** of a BTP service.
-E.g. [SAP BTP, Cloud Foundry Runtime](https://discovery-center.cloud.sap/serviceCatalog/cloud-foundry-runtime?region=all&tab=service_plan) offers in the commercial model CPEA the service plans **Free** with the limited resource of 4 GB memory to consume.
-The service plan **Standard** let you choose the amount of memory you want to consume.
+For example, [SAP BTP, Cloud Foundry Runtime](https://discovery-center.cloud.sap/serviceCatalog/cloud-foundry-runtime?region=all&tab=service_plan) offers in the commercial model CPEA the service plan "**Free**" with the limited resource of 4 GB memory to consume.
+The service plan "**Standard**" let you choose the amount of memory you want to consume.

 Some BTP services need an explicit **"Quota"** for a subaccount, means a certain amount of the available entitlement is distributed to a specific subaccount.